 During data reads, the DSP class of instructions isolates the Y address space from the total data space.
-W10 and W11 are used as address pointers for reads from the Y data space.
-The remaining data space is referred to as X space, but could more accurately be described as "X minus Y" space.
-W8 and W9 are used as address pointers for data reads from the X data space in DSP class instructions.
+W10 and W11 are address pointers for reads from the Y data space.
+The remaining data space is referred to as X space, and could more accurately be described as "X minus Y" space.
+W8 and W9 are address pointers for data reads from the X data space in DSP class instructions.

-Figure 3-2 shows how the data memory map functions for both MCU class and DSP class instructions.
-Note that it is the W register number and type of instruction that determines how address space is accessed for data reads.
+Figure 3-2 illustrates how the data memory map functions for both MCU class and DSP class instructions.
+Note that the W register number and instruction type determine how address space is accessed for data reads.
 In particular, MCU instructions treat the X and Y memory as a single combined data space.
 The MCU instructions can use any W register as an address pointer for reads and writes.
-The DSP instructions that can simultaneously pre-fetch two data operands, split the data memory into two spaces.
+The DSP instructions that can simultaneously prefetch two data operands, split the data memory into two spaces.
 Specific W registers must be used for read address pointers in this case.